michaelampr/jam/README.md

 ## Compatibility
 #### Version 1.X.X
 Unfortunately, the v2 is a major version including major breaking changes: I kept the icons names availables in the v1 but the shapes are totally new.
 If you give it a go, try with JavaScript ✌️

-This version is still available on [https://jam-icons.com/v1/](https://jam-icons.com/v1/)
+The v1 is still available on [https://jam-icons.com/v1/](https://jam-icons.com/v1/)

 ## Changelog
 Jam icons is following the [Semantic Versioning](http://semver.org/) with the MAJOR.MINOR.PATCH format.